juliohm1978/kubernetes-cifs-volumedriver/README.md

 ## Pre-requisites

-On your Kubernetes nodes, simply install a couple of dependencies: `cifs-utils` because the host itself will do the mounting and `jq` to parse json coming from the k8s api.
+On your Kubernetes nodes, simply install a couple of dependencies:

+* `cifs-utils` because the host itself will do the mounting
+* `jq` to parse json coming from the k8s api

 ```bash
 sudo apt-get install -y jq cifs-utils